Pervomaisk Raion

-Pervomaisk Raion (Первомайський район) is located in Mykolaiv Oblast of Ukraine.
+Pervomaisk Raion (Первомайський район) is a raion (district) in Mykolaiv Oblast, Ukraine.
 Its administrative center is the town of Pervomaisk.
 Population:

 History

-In the beginning of the 19th century, the current area of the district belonged to Olviopolsky Uyezd of Kherson Governorate.
-In 1828, Olviopolsky Uyezd was merged with Yelisavetgradsky Uyezd into Bobrinetsky Uyezd.
-In 1865, the administrative center of Bobrinetsky Uyezd was moved to Yelisavetgrad, and the uyezd was renamed Yelisavetgradsky.
+In the beginning of the 19th century, the current area of the district belonged to Olviopolsky Uezd of Kherson Governorate.
+In 1828, Olviopolsky Uezd was merged with Yelisavetgradsky Uezd into Bobrinetsky Uezd.
+In 1865, the administrative center of Bobrinetsky Uezd was moved to Yelisavetgrad, and the uezd was renamed Yelisavetgradsky.
 In 1919, Olviopol was merged with Bohopil and Holta to form the city of Pervomaisk.
-On 16 April 1920, Kherson Governorate was renamed Nikolayev Governorate, and on 21 October 1922, it was merged into Odessa Governorate.
-In 1923, uyezds in Ukrainian Soviet Socialist Republic were abolished, and the governorates were divided into okruhas.
+On 16 April 1920, Kherson Governorate was renamed Nikolayev Governorate, and on 21 October 1922, it was merged into Odesa Governorate.
+In 1923, uezds in Ukrainian Soviet Socialist Republic were abolished, and the governorates were divided into okruhas.
 Bohopil Raion of Pervomaisk Okruha was established.
 In 1925, the governorates were abolished, and okruhas were directly subordinated to Ukrainian SSR.
 In 1927, Bohopil Raion was renamed Pervomaisk Raion.
 In 1930, okruhas were abolished, and raions were directly subordinated to Ukrainian SSR.
-On 27 February 1932, Odessa Oblast was established, and Pervomaisk Raion was included into Odessa Oblast.
+On 27 February 1932, Odesa Oblast was established, and Pervomaisk Raion was included into Odesa Oblast.
 On 17 February 1954, Pervomaisk Raion was transferred to Mykolaiv Oblast.